 Current H2 Market Statistics:

-95% of current global hydrogen is made using (fracked) natural gas, primarily methane, via steam reforming (“grey hydrogen”).
+95% of current global hydrogen is made using cheap fossil fuels as the feed stock, primarily methane sourced from fracked wells via steam reforming (“grey hydrogen”).
 If and when this is combined with carbon capture and storage (see below), it is considered “blue hydrogen”.

 The remaining 5% is made using renewable electricity (solar, wind, hydroelectric, geothermal etc.) to electrolyze (split) water into hydrogen and oxygen gases (“green hydrogen”).